-1.0 1.0 Introduction
+1.0 Introduction

-In Africa, Warburgia ugandensis is commonly known as East African greenheart, a native species of evergreen tree-native to Africa.
-It is mainly found growing in Kenya, Ethiopia and some parts of western Africa.
-The leaves are succulent and can be used to flavor curries, and the extract has been reported to show some antimalaria, antifungal and antibacterial properties (Olila et al., 2001; Were et al., 2010).
+In Africa, Warburgia ugandensis is commonly known as East African greenheart, a native species of evergreen trees, mainly found growing in Kenya, Ethiopia and some parts of western

+Africa.
+The leaves are succulent and can be used to flavor curries while the extract has some antimalaria, antifungal and antibacterial properties (Olila et al., 2001; Were et al., 2010)

-Water is an important natural resource that vital for plant growth-of plants, but there is a growing concern abouton its availability (Goyne & McIntyre, 2003) in the next future.
-With the effects of climate change, water is becoming increasingly scarce in most geographical zones globally (Morrison et al., 2009).
-Previous permanent water supply sources are becoming seasonal hence posing serious challenges to tree nursery establishment and management, especially in the drier regions of the sub-tropics.
+Water is an important natural resource vital for plant growth, but there is a growing concern about its availability (Goyne & McIntyre, 2003) in the next future.
+With the effects of climate change, water is scarce in most geographical zones globally (Morrison et al., 2009).
+Previous permanent water supply sources are now seasonal hence posing serious challenges to nursery establishment and management, especially in the drier regions.

 Plants vary greatly in their response to watering intervals depending on edaphic and environmental conditions.
-Hardening off operation is essential in the nursery and it involves reducing watering of seedling 4-8 weeks before transplanting without for the purpose of acclimatization (Inoti, 2001).
-Changes in water availability can affect seedling resource allocation (Blain and Kellman, 1991) becausewhich subsequently affect water uptake and photosynthesis, hence modifying growth and survival of field transplanted seedlings.
-An experiment was therefore set up 8 weeks before planting out to determine the best watering interval for Warburgia nursery seedlings during hardening off in the eastern Mau catchment of Kenya.
+Hardening is essential in the nursery through reducing watering of seedling 4-8 weeks before transplanting with the purpose of acclimatization (Inoti, 2001).
+Changes in water availability can affect seedling resource allocation (Blain and Kellman, 1991) because this affects water uptake and photosynthesis, further modifying growth and survivorship of transplanted seedlings.
+An experiment was set up 60 days before transplanting to determine the ideal watering interval for Warburgia nursery seedlings during hardening in the eastern Mau catchment of Kenya.

-Early growth of seedlings mainly depends on food reserves contained in the cotyledons, and nextalso from soil moisture availability.
-Abut after depletion of food reserves, seedlings rely on manufactured photosynthetic reserves for their continued growth, development and survivalship (Bargali and Tewari, 2004).
-Soil moisture is plays a key role in nutrient uptake from the growing media to support growth (Shao et al., 2008).
-Various vital processes in plants such as cell division, cell elongation, stem as well as leaf enlargement and chlorophyll formation depend on plant water availability.
+The young growth of seedlings mainly depends on food reserves contained in the cotyledons, and next from soil moisture availability.
+After depletion of food reserves, seedlings rely on manufactured photosynthetic reserves for growth, development and survivorship (Bargali and Tewari, 2004).
+Soil moisture is key in nutrient uptake from the growth media to support growth (Shao et al., 2008).
+Many vital processes in plants such as cell division, cell elongation, stem as well as leaf enlargement and chlorophyll formation depend on plant water availability.